Sakimotor/muzak2yt/README.md

 To facilitate the process, you can run the command **pip install -r requirements.txt**

+Alternatively, you could install the whole script with the command **pip install muzak2yt**

 In addition, the following conditions need to be fullfiled :

 * You must have [ffmpeg](https://ffmpeg.org/download.html) installed (and added to your PATH if you're on Windows)